pmitros/school-committee/README.md

 In short, I think we can do better.
-I have the experience closing achievement gaps, in helping students succeed, and in helping organization perform at a very high level across a range of settings.
+I have the experience closing achievement gaps, in helping students succeed, and in helping organizations perform at a very high level across a range of settings.
 I'd like to bring that experience to improve your schools.

 I'm also the proud father of a child entering CPSD, and I've already